AdrienSourdilleTIL/Solar_Home_Assistant_V2/README.md

 ## Overview

 Imagine you’ve just installed solar panels and a home battery in France.
 Your goal is simple: **use your solar energy efficiently**, reduce electricity bills, and perhaps even sell excess energy back to the grid.
-But making smart decisions about **when to charge, discharge, buy, or sell electricity** is tricky — consumption fluctuates hourly, PV production is variable, and electricity prices continue to rise.
+But making smart decisions about **when to charge, discharge, buy, or sell electricity** is tricky — consumption fluctuates hourly, PV production is variable, and electricity prices can change as well.

 In France, the situation has changed:

-- **Before 2025:** households could sign fixed-price contracts to sell all PV electricity at around **30 cents/kWh**, often more than the grid purchase price.
+- **Before 2025:** households could sign fixed-price contracts to sell their PV electricity for up to **35 cents/kWh**, often more than the grid purchase price.
 Selling everything was highly incentivized.
-- **Now:** selling prices dropped to around **4 cents/kWh**, while electricity purchase prices continue to increase.
+- **Now:** selling prices dropped to around **4 cents/kWh**, while purchasing electricity from the grid got more expensive.
 This makes **self-consumption and smart battery management more important than ever**, requiring strategies that consider forecasts, consumption patterns, and battery state.

 A **reinforcement learning (RL) agent** can manage these decisions dynamically, outperforming rule-based approaches and maximizing household energy efficiency.